browserengineering/book/book/intro.md

 [^perhaps]: It is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
-For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by its successor.
-Certainly all of these technologies have been through many versions, but the web has stayed the web.
+For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by a successor.
+Yet the web will stay the web.

 The key thing to understand is this grand experiment is [not over](change.md).
-The essence of the web will stay, but by studying web browsers you have the chance to contribute and to shape its future.
+The essence of the web will stay, but by building web browsers you have the chance to shape its future.

 Real browser codebases
 ======================